Sport. Health. Nutrition. Gym. For style

 7. Harmless.

-The application of hydrophobic agents is subject to some basic rules.
+The application of hydrophobic agents follows some basic rules.

-1. The processing of marble, granite, gypsum and gypsum products begins with the cleaning of their surface.
-They need to remove stains from oils, tar, bitumen, salt, mold.
-Removal can be done using special cleaning agents.
+1. Processing marble, granite, gypsum and gypsum products begins with cleaning their surface.
+They need to remove stains from oils, tar, bitumen, salt, and mold.
+Removal can be done using special cleaning products.

-2. Depending on the type of impregnation used, the work surface must be dry or damp.
-For example, for silicone-based solutions, moisture is needed in order for the reaction to begin.
+2. Depending on the type of impregnation used, the working surface should be dry or wet.
+For example, silicone-based solutions require moisture for the reaction to begin.

 3. Corrosion of cement stone, as well as other types of stones, leads to the formation of cracks.
-They must be repaired before covering the surface with a water repellent.
+They need to be sealed before covering the surface with a water repellent.
 For small cracks, it is enough to mix cement and sand.
-For large ones, epoxy is suitable.
+For larger ones, epoxy resin is suitable.

-4. Concrete products (this also applies to closed cracks) must be cured for 4 weeks before coating.
+4. Concrete products (this also applies to repaired cracks) must be cured for 4 weeks before coating.

-5. It is important to determine if the materials and impregnation are compatible.
+5. It is important to determine whether the materials and impregnation are compatible.
 For example, products for limestone, gypsum, granite or marble may differ in composition and principle of action.
-If there is any doubt about the use of a particular composition, a test application should be carried out.
+If there are any doubts regarding the use of a particular composition, a test application should be carried out.

-6. In no case should you dilute or modify the impregnation in any way.
+6. Under no circumstances should the impregnation be diluted or modified in any way.
 It must be applied from the container in which it is supplied by the manufacturer.

-7. Water repellents are applied with a roller or brush, they can be sprayed.
+7. Water repellents are applied with a roller or brush, or they can be sprayed.

 8. Apply impregnation in a thin layer.
-If there is excess, remove them immediately.
+If there is any excess left, remove it immediately.

-9. It is important that the room in which the work is carried out is well ventilated.
+9. It is important that the room in which work is carried out is well ventilated.

-Rust can sometimes appear on the stone surface.
+Sometimes rust may appear on the stone surface.
 How to deal with it?
-With the help of special cleaners.
-They are of two types:
+Using special cleaners.
+They come in two types:

 • liquid,